Gaoyifei1011/UWPSystemBackdrop/README.md

 #### According to the official instructions of Microsoft, if we need to use Mica or Desktop Acrylic background color in UWP project, we need to introduce Microsoft.Ui.XAML (WinUI 2) Nuget package dependence.
 And WinUI 2 only has Mica Base, no Mica Alt.

-#### In this project, we provide a Mica and Desktop Acrylic background color implementation independent of WinUI 2, using Mica or Desktop Acrylic API specification.
-The color styles are basically consistent with the Windows App SDK project.
+#### However, when we do not want to use WinUI 2 and want to build a custom systembackdrop, we need to introduce Win2D open source library to accomplish this operation.
+Therefore, in this project, we provide a Mica and Desktop Acrylic background color implementation independent of Win2D, using Mica or Desktop Acrylic API specification.
+The color styles provided by default are basically consistent with the Windows App SDK project.

 ----------